Dennis C. Rasmussen

 Contact

 Welcome.
-I am a Professor of Political Science at Syracuse University's Maxwell School of Citizenship and Public Affairs, as well as co-director of SU's Political Philosophy Program and a Senior Research Associate at the Campbell Public Affairs Institute.
+I’m a Professor of Political Science and the Hagerty Family Fellow at Syracuse University's Maxwell School of Citizenship and Public Affairs.
+I’m also the co-director of SU's Political Philosophy Program and a Senior Research Associate at the Campbell Public Affairs Institute.
 My research focuses on the Enlightenment, the American founding, and the virtues and shortcomings of liberal democracy and market capitalism.

 I received my PhD from Duke University in 2005 and my BA from Michigan State University's James Madison College in 2000.
 Before coming to Syracuse, I held positions at Tufts University, the University of Houston, Brown University, and Bowdoin College.